ramonsmits/NServiceBus.Compression/README.md

 This package is based on the mutator example from the NServiceBus documentation website but is has these additional features:

 - Drop in auto enable compresssion, no need to recompile!
-Can be saviour is affected by production incidents due to too large messages.
+Can be saviour if affected by production incidents due to unable to send too large messages.
 - Requires messages to be of a minimal size but this thresshold is configurable.
 - Compression level can be configured to have more flexibility between CPU cycles and message size.
-- Uses a header similar as the http specification `Content-Encoding`
+- Uses a header similar as the http specification `Content-Encoding`.

 ## Configuration